Microwave filtering using forward Brillouin scattering in photonic-phononic emit-receive devices

-The last term in Eq. (\ref{eq:all_noise}) is the result of the thermal occupation of the acoustic mode taking part in the Brillouin scattering process.
-At non-zero temperature, thermally driven fluctuations will add phase noise to the field in waveguide B, which can also be described in terms of spontaneous forward-Brillouin scattering \cite{boyd_book,kharel2016_Hamiltonian}.
+The last term in Eq. (\ref{eq:all_noise}) is the result of the thermal occupation of the acoustic modes taking part in the Brillouin scattering process.
+At non-zero temperature, thermally driven fluctuations will add phase noise to the optical field in the receive waveguide, which can also be described in terms of spontaneous forward-Brillouin scattering \cite{boyd_book,kharel2016_Hamiltonian}.
 The phase demodulation will convert this into intensity fluctuations, and the RIN associated with this noise source, detailed in Appendix \ref{subsec:th_ph_noise}, is given by

 where \(T\) is the temperature, \(k_\text{B}\) the Boltzmann constant, and \(\chi_N(\Omega)\) the frequency spectrum of the spontaneous Brillouin scattering.
 For a single acoustic mode, the spontaneous scattering follows a Lorentzian lineshape \cite{kharel2016_Hamiltonian}, such that $ | \chi_N |^2 = \left[(\Omega - \Omega_0)^2+(\Gamma/2)^2\right]^{-1} $.
 When analyzing high-order filters, all of the acoustic modes taking part in the filtering process contribute to the spontaneous scattering \cite{OTHER_PAPER}.
 In the case of two identical acoustic modes with a coupling rate $\mu$, this will yield $ | \chi_N^\text{(2 pole)} |^2 = (1/2) ([(\Omega - \Omega_0 + \mu)^2+(\Gamma/2)^2]^{-1} + [(\Omega - \Omega_0 - \mu)^2+(\Gamma/2)^2]^{-1} )$, which exhibits a modified frequency response as a result of the two resonances, but decays as a single pole Lorentzian away from the pass-band.